What is rhodium?

 Rhodium is a precious metal.
 It’s part of the platinum family.
 Known for its durability, shine, and malleability, it is commonly used as a plating for various jewellery such as white gold rings.

 Rhodium is rare and expensive and can cost ten times more than gold.
-Mining rhodium is only a small byproduct of platinum mining.
+Mining rhodium is only a small by product of platinum mining.
 It’s a rare metal that is resistant to tarnish and is one of the most reflective metals there is.

 What is rhodium plating?

 Rhodium makes a fabulous plating for jewellery because of its white and mirror-like properties.
-It can make a diamond on a ring look bigger and brighter because of its brightness.
+It can make a diamond on a custom engagement ring look bigger and brighter because of its brightness.
 No other precious metal sets off diamonds like rhodium.

 Does my white gold ring require rhodium plating?